 But God quickly reoriented my Galatians blog idea to a face-to-face ministry idea, and although frustrating at the time, I’ve learned to trust God’s no, because His no’s have never steered me wrong.
 Things were starting to come together even though I couldn’t see it yet.
 He impressed on me the importance of the local church, as I had previously gained such a conviction and heart for through the study of Acts and the book of Ephesians, specifically helping give me the idea for that “Be the Church” name in my last church.
 I felt God speaking to me to go and gather women away from their computer screens, away from the loneliness that social media’s over-connectedness can create, and to trust His design for the church family.

-With the missional community video I had seen in mind, I started to get the confidence to start a Women’s group, but I was scared.
-In the meantime, I joined a neighborhood moms club in my community and got on the board as the membership VP to meet more of my neighbors and start to reorient my life in a missional way.
+With the missional community video I had seen in mind, I started to get the confidence to start a women’s group, but I was scared.
+In the meantime, I joined a neighborhood Moms Club in my community and got on the board as the Membership VP to meet more of my neighbors and start to reorient my life in a missional way.
 I needed to make space for these women in my life.
-In my new church my pastor was also saying go start a Women's Ministry, but I was just starting to get to know people there and felt inadequate and scared.
+In my new church, my Pastor was also saying go start a Women's Ministry, but I was just starting to get to know people there and felt inadequate and scared.
 Maybe you can relate as you think about starting an Agape Moms.
-I want you to recognize how much of this was God working through my weakness and inadequacies, at every turn, and He still is!
+I want you to recognize how much of this is always God working through our weakness and inadequacies, at every turn, and He still is!

-Then God provided two women who I had just met at church who also had a heart for women, and they helped initially talk with me about the group and solidify my thoughts.
+In this tension, God soon provided two women who I had just met at church who also had a heart for women, and they helped initially talk with me about the group and solidify my thoughts.
 They gave me the confidence to write up the mission and vision statements, which I added to the brand new Facebook group.
 I learned a lot from them, and I'm so grateful they were there to help this get started.
 These two women that I thought I needed didn't stick around for very long, but for God ordained reasons as they were called away to other things, and I was left to lead this new group alone.
 I share this to point out how God was in this group's inception from the beginning, and always will be, bringing and taking people at his appointed time.
 While I think it is ideal to have others helping you launch a new group, I think we can look to scripture and even this story of Agape Moms to see that God will accomplish His goals without staying in our comfort zones and without our ideal, perfectly outlined way.
-Our role was and is to pray constantly and make ourselves faithfully available to Him and His mission to seek and save the lost.
+Our role is to pray constantly and make ourselves faithfully available to Him and His mission to seek and save the lost.
 Just keep showing up and loving mamas, God will do the rest!

 agape moms is a spiritual battle field fought on your knees